N/A

 UCLA MBA GMAT Scores: A Profile of Indian Student Performance

 While specific data on Indian applicants' GMAT scores isn't publicly detailed, their strong representation in the program reflects their ability to meet or exceed these benchmarks.
-Achieving a GMAT score within or above this range can significantly enhance an Indian applicant's profile when applying to UCLA Anderson.
+A GMAT score within or above this range can significantly enhance an Indian applicant's profile when applying to UCLA Anderson.
 However, the admissions process is holistic, evaluating factors like leadership experience, career progression, and personal qualities, alongside the UCLA Anderson MBA GMAT score.

 Conclusion